-Country Details For
+Country Details For Ukraine

-Ukraine became a Party to the WHO Framework Convention on Tobacco Control on June 6, 2006.
+Ukraine became a Party to the WHO Framework Convention on Tobacco Control on September 4, 2006.

 Roadmap to Tobacco Control Legislation: Law of Ukraine No. 2899-IV On Measures to Prevent and Reduce the Consumption of Tobacco Products and Their Harmful Influence on the Population’s Health (Law on Tobacco Control) is the primary law governing smoke free places and packaging and labeling.
 Law of Ukraine No. 1824-17 On the Introduction of Changes to Some Legislative Acts of Ukraine on the Restriction of the Consumption and Sale of Beer and Low Alcoholic Beverages amends the Law on Tobacco Control to require pictorial pack warnings as of September 2012.
 The same packaging and labeling requirements are mirrored in the Law of Ukraine On the State Regulation of Production and Circulation of Ethyl Alcohol, Cognac and Fruit Alcohols, Alcoholic Beverages and Tobacco Products (Law on Regulation of Alcohol and Tobacco).
 Pursuant to Law No. 1824-17, the Cabinet of Ministers issued Decree No. 306 which contains the pictorial warnings mandated by that law.
-Law No. 4844-VI amends several provisions of the Law on Tobacco Control to require that additional places be 100% smoke free as of December 2012.
+Law No. 4844-VI amends several provisions of the Law on Tobacco Control to require that additional places be 100 percent smoke free as of December 2012.

 The Law on Advertising regulates advertising and sponsorship of all products, including tobacco products.
 A few provisions restricting tobacco promotion are contained in the Law on Tobacco Control and the Law on Regulation on Alcohol and Tobacco.
 Law No. 3778 introduces several amendments to both the Law on Advertising and the Law on Tobacco Control.
 The amendments entered into force September 2012 and further restrict tobacco advertising, promotion and sponsorship.
 The Code of Administrative Offenses provides sanction for smokers who violate smoke free areas.
 All other sanctions are provided in the relevant governing law.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.